Mazen19991/Erma/README.md

 # Erma
+## Description:
-## Description: developmed a comprehensive animal social media web application aimed at connecting pet owners and enthusiasts through an engaging and user-friendly platform.
+## developed a comprehensive animal social media web application aimed at connecting pet owners and enthusiasts through an engaging and user-friendly platform.
 The application encompassed diverse features including user profiles for pets, media sharing, interactive feeds, and user-to-user interactions.
 Users were able to connect with other pet owners, discover local pet services, and engage with animal-related content.

 Key Accomplishments:
 - Designed and implemented essential functionalities such as user authentication, profile creation, post sharing, and messaging system.